ymadoff/ryba/hadoop/hdfs_nn.coffee.md

         , (err, formated) ->
           return next err if err
           ctx.log "Is Zookeeper already formated: #{formated}"
-          # TODO: There was a time when fencing wasnt ok the first time,
-          # this is probably no longer the case, but we need to test before
-          # removing the following command.
-          # ctx.execute
-          #   # hdfs haadmin -transitionToActive -forcemanual hadoop2
-          #   cmd: "yes | hdfs haadmin -transitionToActive -forcemanual #{ctx.config.host}"
-          #   if: formated
-          # , (err, activated) ->
-          #   return next err if err
-          #   ctx.log "Was #{ctx.config.host} activated: #{activated}"
-          #   # next null, if modified then ctx.OK else ctx.PASS
-          #   lifecycle.zkfc_start ctx, (err, started) ->
-          #     next null, if formated or started then ctx.OK else ctx.PASS
           lifecycle.zkfc_start ctx, (err, started) ->
             next null, if formated or started then ctx.OK else ctx.PASS do_zkfc_standby = ->